-Jamaica is a hotbed of avian endemism in the West Indies - no fewer than 28 species of birds are unique to the island.
-Remarkably, as many as 20 of these have been found within the grounds of the private estate where we stay.
-Add a wealth of more widespread Caribbean specialities - plus migrant North American warblers, too - and we think you will find our Jamaica birding tour is every bit as tasty as the island's delicious Caribbean cuisine!
+Jamaica is a hotbed of avian endemism in the West Indies with no fewer than 28 species of birds which are unique to the island.
+Remarkably, more than 20 of these have been found within the grounds of the private estate where we stay.
+Add a wealth of more widespread Caribbean specialities, plus migrant North American warblers and we think you will find our Jamaica birding tour is every bit as tasty as the island's delicious Caribbean cuisine!

-Please note that early starts are necessary on days when we travel out to the Blue Mountains and the John Crowes (Ecclesdown Road), and also to look for the White-tailed Tropicbirds.
+Please note that early starts are necessary on days when we travel out to the Blue Mountains, the John Crowes (Ecclesdown Road), Murphy's Hill and also to look for the White-tailed Tropicbirds.

 Jamaica's climate is subtropical, pleasantly warm to hot, dry and sunny.
 In March, temperatures in the capital Kingston range from 22-29C (73-84F).
-Typically a little cooler in the hills, where it can feel chilly first thing with lows of around 13C (55F).
-It’s the dry season (but rain or the odd shower may still occur, particularly in the John Crow Mountains), and well outside the hurricane season (which runs June-November).
+It is typically a little cooler in the hills, where it can feel chilly first thing with lows of around 13C (55F).
+We vist during the dry season (but rain or the odd shower can still occur, especially in the John Crow Mountains) and well outside of the hurricane season (which runs June-November).
 It can be humid at times, especially at lower elevations.

-Good to excellent photo opportunities, especially on our visit to Rocklands.
-More difficult in the forest due to low light levels.
+Good to excellent photo opportunities, especially on our visit to Rocklands and in the grounds of the Estate.
+Wildlife photography is generally more difficult in the forest due to low light levels.

 7 nights in comfortable guesthouse accommodation at Green Castle, set on a safe, private estate of 1650 acres in the northeast corner of Jamaica.
-All rooms are en suite and equipped with a ceiling fan.
+All rooms have private facilities and are equipped with a ceiling fan.

-- Like to upgrade your room?
-In addition to the 'standard cottage rooms', there are also five ‘superior’ rooms in the main estate house, which are larger with ocean view.
-If you would be interested in upgrading your booking to reserve one of these premium quality rooms within the main estate house - subject to availability at time of booking - this can be done for a supplement of £215 per room/week (2020 tour).
-Please ask at time of booking if you are interested in upgrading your room.
+- In addition to the 'standard cottage rooms', there are also five ‘superior’ rooms in the main estate house, which are larger with an ocean view.
+If you would be interested in upgrading your booking to reserve one of these premium quality rooms within the main estate house please contact us for prices and so we can check availability.

 - No single room supplement is charged on three smaller rooms (Barn Owl, Dove Cottage and Vireo).
 If you are a single traveller and would prefer to stay in one of these rooms - subject to availability at time of booking - please ask at time of booking.